 The autoplay feature is the root cause of this problem in your Spotify app.
-The random songs in the queue, the cache in the Spotify app, the free account, the ability to log in on multiple devices, and other linked apps are also examples of additional important reasons.
+The random songs in the queue, the cache in the Spotify app, the free account, the ability to log in on multiple devices simultaneously, and other linked apps are also important reasons.

 - Turn Off Autoplay Settings

 Autoplay is a feature that keeps playing the next song automatically when one song ends.
 This feature randomly selects the songs from similar genres you are listening to or are interested in.
 But sometimes, these songs are not even close to your favorite.